GlobalLives/globallives/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 5. Summary of redirects plugin page.

 == Changelog ==
+= 5.0.6 =
+* Fix to some users getting Warning messages for parse_url function.
+* Added nonce field checking for Quick Redirects form to help eliminate the possibility of form takeover on submission of quick redirect saves.

+= 5.0.5 =
+* Fix to security flaw for logged in admin users.
+* Fix to extra spaces that broke some callback functions in the redirect class in 5.0.4.

+= 5.0.4 =
+* Minor bug cleanup
+* Security fixes: fixed possible cross-scripting vulnerability in saving of data to options.
+* Changed the hook call level for the redirects hook on normal redirects so it will not interfere with some other plugins.

 = 5.0.3 =
 * Minor bug cleanup update - (no new features added)
 * Bug fixes: Javascript ghost js file call fixed.
 Actions hooks not applying issue fixed.
 Querystring redirect issue addressed.
 Unset index errors addressed.
 Some Network/MU problems fixed.